Nigeria: Presidential Elections Postponed to March 28

 The Independent Electoral Commission in Nigeria (INEC) announced over the weekend the postponement of the presidential elections planned for Friday, Feb 14.
 The presidential elections will now tentatively take place on Saturday, March 28 and gubernatorial elections on Saturday, April 11.

-The reason for the postponement is that the INEC received a letter from security agencies indicating that they are not available to provide protection during the elections as they will be starting a six week campaign against the Islamic terrorist group Boko Haram on Friday.
+The reason for the postponement is that the INEC received a letter from security agencies indicating that they are not available to provide protection during the elections as they will be starting a six week campaign against the Islamic terrorist group an extremist group that is located primarily in Northern Nigeria on Friday.
 The postponement of the elections has stirred controversy among the opposing political parties.

 Today Boko Haram launched a new attack on neighboring Niger.
 Niger is voting whether to join a regional force against Boko Haram, which is working to build a caliphate (Islamic government) in northern Nigeria, Cameroon, Niger and Chad.